Grimpoteuthis discoveryi

 Grimpoteuthis discoveryi is a small species of octopus known from more than 50 specimens.
 It was described in 2003, but specimens have been found as early as 1910.
-The type species was found at 49°35'N, 14°01'W.
+The type species was found at 49°35'N, 14°01'W, southwest of Ireland.

 Description

 At maximum, Grimpoteuthis discoveryis mantle is 58 millimeters in length, and its body in total reaches 370 millimeters.

 Its arms are long.
 G. discoveryi, like other cirrates, has a web covering its arms to some degree; this species' web reaches 2/3 of its arm length.
 The suckers on its arms number between 56 and 61.
 The suckers of female specimens are smaller than the suckers of males, and are also differently shaped.
 The range in mantle size are larger in females (32-58mm) than males (25-52mm).
 The posterior salivary glands and radula are both absent in this species, however, its anterior salivary glands are present.
 The species' body is white, and its eyes are dark grey or black when preserved.
 It's possible that G. discoveryi is actually two separate species.